thombashi/tcconfig/docs/pages/installation.rst

 Installing from files
 ------------------------------
-The following package include ``tcconfig`` and dependency packages.
+The following package includes ``tcconfig`` and dependency packages.
 This package is for environments which cannot access to `PyPI <https://pypi.python.org/pypi>`__ directly.